 - A business owner, whom we shall call “Joe the Plumber,” seeks to satisfy the needs and wants of this universe by offering his products and services.

 - How does Joe decide which segment to serve?
 Joe’s choice might involve a quick decision, or, on the other hand, Joe’s choice may entail a more rigorous, strategic analysis of the various segments in his universe.
 Whatever the case, Joe hopes to realize a positive economic return on his investment of time and money.

 - How will Joe differentiate his plumbing products and services from the competition?
-Moreover, Joe wants to elevate his brand of plumbing above Jane’s brand of plumbing and Bob’s brand of plumbing.
+Even more, Joe wants to elevate his brand of plumbing above Jane’s brand of plumbing and Bob’s brand of plumbing.
 Joe does not want to “brand” his products and services in an arbitrary fashion.
 Instead, Joe hopes to create a connection — ideally, an emotional connection — with his target customer.

 - Joe knows that he should not make business decisions in a random or haphazard way.
-Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are considerations that comprise the fundamental elements involved with developing a marketing strategy.
-How exactly will a marketing strategy benefit Joe?
+Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are important considerations involved in the process of developing a marketing strategy.
+How then will a marketing strategy benefit Joe?

 A marketing strategy will help Joe create a plan to sell his plumbing products and services in a cost-effective and profitable manner.
 In short, a winning marketing strategy and plan is critical to Joe’s success.
 Recognizing the need and importance of having a Winning Marketing Strategy, Joe hires S.B.
 Lemons & Company to help grow his business.
 You should too.

 © S.B.
 Lemons & Company, L.L.C.
 All rights reserved.